 Getting help for sensory sensitivities

-Occupational therapists can help children with autism spectrum disorder (ASD) deal with their environments, including coping with sensory sensitivities, staying on task and developing motor coordination and balance.
+Occupational therapists can assess your child's sensory sensitivities and develop a plan for managing them.
 They can also help you come up with appropriate strategies if your child self-stimulates or ‘stims’.

 If you think some sensory issues are happening because your child isn’t seeing properly, you could get your child’s vision checked by an optometrist.
 This will help rule out any visual problems.

 If your child ignores sounds and people speaking, you could get your child’s hearing checked by an audiologist.
 This will help you rule out any hearing problems.

 If your child’s behaviour hurts themselves or other people, it’s best to get professional advice.
-A Board Certified Behaviour Analyst® or another experienced professional can help you understand and manage your child’s behaviour.
+An experienced professional can help you understand and manage your child’s behaviour.
 A good first step is talking with your paediatrician or psychologist.